Scripting is More Fun With Nushell

 We need the following fields:

-so we only take the ones from last weekreactionGroups
+createdAtso we only take the ones from last weekreactionGroupsso we can extract the ๐ reactionstitleandurlto display them later

 In the end we will get a list of records also known as a table.
 Each record represents one issue, and we pick one in order to get familiar with the structure.
 Please note that this will return a different issue for you, since more issues will have been opened on this repo by the time you read this.